MicrosoftDocs/azure-aks-docs/articles/aks/improve-network-fault-tolerance-in-aks-using-tcp-keepalive.md

 - If 5 consecutive probes fail, the connection closes.

 > [!NOTE]
-> Note that any system-level TCP keepalive configuration set via `sysctl` in the kubelet are overridden by an application's TCP keepalive settings.
+> Note that any system-level TCP keepalive configuration set via `sysctl` in the kubelet is overridden by an application's TCP keepalive settings.
 To maintain consistent keepalive behavior across your applications, set keepalive parameters at the kubelet level.
 Then, enable the keepalive option on the socket without specifying individual parameters within the application so the system-level keepalive parameters are used for the application.
 Only allow individual applications to override the system-level parameter values, like in the previous example, when absolutely necessary.

 If you're using .NET, the following code produces the same result as the previous Python example: